django-ftl/django-ftl/README.rst

 .. image:: https://codecov.io/gh/django-ftl/django-ftl/branch/master/graph/badge.svg
     :target: https://codecov.io/gh/django-ftl/django-ftl

-Django bindings for `Fluent <https://projectfluent.org/>`_, a localization system for today's world.
+django-ftl is a Django package for using for `Fluent <https://projectfluent.org/>`_, a localization system for today's world.

 This package builds upon the `Python implementation of Fluent
 <https://github.com/projectfluent/python-fluent>`_ and provides:

-* A more opinionated way to set up and manage your ``.ftl`` files
+* A structure for setting up and managing your ``.ftl`` files.
-* Integration into Django templates
+* Methods for switching/setting the current language.

-CURRENT STATUS: Minimal functionality implemented (bundles and template tags), but no docs yet.
+* Integration into Django templates.

 Why would I use this?